By Brennen Bearnes and Brian Boucheron

 If the package in the repositories suits your needs, this is all you need to do to get set up with Node.js.
 In most cases, you’ll also want to also install

-npm, which is the Node.js package manager.
-You can do this by typing:
+npm, the Node.js package manager.
+You can do this by installing the

 - sudo apt-get install npm

-This will allow you to easily install modules and packages to use with Node.js.
+This will allow you to install modules and packages to use with Node.js.

-First, you need to install the PPA in order to get access to its contents.
-Make sure you're in your home directory, and use
+First, we will install the PPA in order to get access to its packages.
+From your home directory, use

 curl to retrieve the installation script for your preferred version, making sure to replace

-8.x with your preferred version string (if different):
+16.x with your preferred version string (if different).

 - cd ~

-You can inspect the contents of this script with
+Inspect the contents of the downloaded script with

 nano (or your preferred text editor):